Back to Blog

 • Long-form nuanced writing that requires precise instruction-following: use Claude Sonnet 4.6.

-• Research requiring synthesis and judgment, not just speed: use Perplexity Computer or GPT-5.4 Pro.
+• Research requiring synthesis and judgment, not just speed: use a higher-end research workflow such as Perplexity Pro, ChatGPT, or Claude.

 The right workflow: Flash-Lite as a first pass